wolfhut/comfy-nest-in-azure/monitoring-and-alerting/old-way/README.md

 *I do not do monitoring this way anymore.
 This is included for historical interest only.*

+Smon stands for Simple Monitoring.
+The goal was to get monitoring going without writing a lot of code.

 Example cron entries for doing it this way:

 ```